 Make sure you put the rack in the bottom of the canner before filling it.
 The water level needs to be 1-2 inches above the jars.

-Step 3: Sterilize your jars, rims, and lids.
+Step 2: Wash your jars, rims, and lids.
 Only sterilize jars, if necessary.

 Use the measuring tool to make sure you've left 1/2" of headspace (the distance between the liquid and the top of the jar).
 Note: The amount of headspace required may vary in different recipes.

 Insert the flat end of the measuring tool down the side of each jar.
 Move it in towards the center of the jar.
 This will remove any air bubbles that might have formed.
 Repeat this 2 or 3 times around the inside of the jar.

 Step 6: Clean the jar rims.